 I love you when there is no noise, when the roof on top of us doesn’t matter, when we don’t need stars that haven’t shone in thirteen days, to taste the beauty of the sky.

+You look so beautiful now that you’re no longer in pain.
 The veins in your face have settled down and the ash of bombs no longer bothers you.
 Your toes and legs no longer itch for air, and your frown has let itself go.